-We have more information about sex and cancer in our booklet Cancer and your sex life, and on our website (see page 58).
+We have more information about sex and cancer in our booklet Cancer and your sex life (page 58) and on our website.
+Visit macmillan.org.uk/sex-and-cancer

 Having sex after treatment

 Your radiotherapy team may advise you to wait a few weeks after radiotherapy before having sex.
 This is to allow any side effects or irritation in the area to improve.
 Ask your cancer doctor or nurse for advice about this.
 It can depend on the treatment you are having.